atoma-network/atoma-docs/papers/whitepaper.md

 We have designed a novel consensus protocol, which we refer to as `Sampling Consensus`, exactly for this purpose.
 Our protocol is based on the assumption that nodes are rational actors in a competitive economic environment.
 The protocol is optimized to achieve very high security guarantees whilst having lower cost compared to other methods (such as zkML or opML).

 For the above reasons, the Atoma Network is well positioned to lead the space of decentralized AI compute.
-We see a future where the Atoma Network will open the doors for a more bright, transparent, innovative, and democratic future where technology is fully aligned with user and community needs.
+We see a future where the Atoma Network will open the doors for a more bright, transparent, innovative, and democratic future where technology is fully aligned with users and communities.

 ### Introduction